AT-Publishing/website/_posts/2019-10-09-avoidance.md

 From a 2017 [Financial Times article](https://ftalphaville.ft.com/2017/03/08/2185731/when-otc-markets-backfire-bitcoin-edition/) [(archived link without paywall)](http://archive.is/aQ7Om), most likely about the OKEx futures exchange:

-*Daniel Masters, the founder of one of the world’s first bitcoin funds – Jersey-based Global Advisors Bitcoin Investment Program (GABI) – is calling for position limits on bitcoin exchanges, after falling prey to a heinous case of cash-to-futures basis manipulation in February, when bitcoin soared to new record high.
+"Daniel Masters, the founder of one of the world’s first bitcoin funds – Jersey-based Global Advisors Bitcoin Investment Program (GABI) – is calling for position limits on bitcoin exchanges, after falling prey to a heinous case of cash-to-futures basis manipulation in February, when bitcoin soared to new record high.

 Our position was liquidated at $767 and, needless to say, by the time we were back in the market the price was shooting back above $900.
 This was of course an extremely unfortunate state of affairs in which to find ourselves and a hard lesson learned.
 Accordingly, we lost around 10% of performance against our benchmark, the USD price of bitcoin.